 Studies Aim to Protect Canyon Live Oaks

-In December 2005, the District's Board of Directors adopted a ten-year work plan for addressing SOD, including mapping of potentially resistant trees, treating a select number of heritage trees with a fungicide, and establishing a collaborative research fund for SOD research to help guide land management decisions.
+In December 2005, the Midpen Board of Directors adopted a 10-year work plan for addressing SOD, including mapping of potentially resistant trees, treating a select number of heritage trees with a fungicide, and establishing a collaborative research fund for SOD research to help guide land management decisions.

-In a new study started in November 2009, twelve large oak trees along the Fault and San Franciscan Loop trails in Los Trancos Open Space Preserve were sprayed with the fungicide Agri-Fos, considered by the EPA to be safe and non-toxic, and select small-diameter California bay trees near the treated oaks were removed to reduce the risk of infection.
+In a new study started in November 2009, 12 large oak trees along the Fault and San Franciscan Loop trails in Los Trancos Preserve were sprayed with the fungicide Agri-Fos, considered by the EPA to be safe and nontoxic, and select small-diameter California bay trees near the treated oaks were removed to reduce the risk of infection.
 Scientists believe Agri-Fos may help protect healthy oaks from Sudden Oak Death.
 The oaks trees were sprayed again in spring 2010 and then annually each fall.

 As part of this same study, bay trees were also removed from around large canyon live oaks along the Ancient Oaks Trail in the Russian Ridge Open Space Preserve.
 Scientists were concerned that visitors climbing these oaks were contributing to SOD infections due to P. ramorum spores on their shoes being transmitted directly to the tree trunks.

-In July 2011, with the help of a talented, young California Conservation Corps (CCC) work crew, the District begin removing approximately 250 bay trees growing within 15 feet of 49 large, healthy oak trees in Los Trancos, Long Ridge, Saratoga Gap, Skyline Ridge and Monte Bello Open Space Preserves.
+In July 2011, with the help of a talented, young California Conservation Corps (CCC) work crew, the District begin removing approximately 250 bay trees growing within 15 feet of 49 large, healthy oak trees in Los Trancos, Long Ridge, Saratoga Gap, Skyline Ridge and Monte Bello preserves.
 Research has shown that removing bay trees within 15 feet of oak trees substantially reduces their chances of becoming infected and dying from Sudden Oak Death.
-By protecting these 49 very large and old oak trees, which represent a legacy in our local forests, this project facilitates the important ecological functions that oak trees on preserve lands in the Santa Cruz Mountains provide-- erosion control, water quality, wildlife habitat, and scenic recreational opportunities.
+By protecting these 49 very large and old oak trees, which represent a legacy in our local forests, this project facilitates the important ecological functions that oak trees on preserve lands in the Santa Cruz Mountains provide: erosion control, water quality, wildlife habitat and scenic, low-impact recreational opportunities.

 Education and Outreach

-In addition, Sonoma State University has been surveying portions of ten District preserves as part of their statewide Early Detection Study.
+In addition, Sonoma State University has been surveying portions of 10 Midpen preserves as part of their statewide Early Detection Study.
 This survey effort concentrates on identifying zones of infestation rather than individual trees.
-In 2011, District staff and neighbors surveyed preserves and surrounding private land as part of a SOD Blitz to develop more detailed maps of infested areas.
+In 2011, staff and neighbors surveyed preserves and surrounding private land as part of a SOD Blitz to develop more detailed maps of infested areas.

-To promote awareness, the District preserves are posted with the COMTF "Stop the Spread" SOD signs, and additional information is posted online.
+To promote awareness, many preserves are posted with the COMTF "Stop the Spread" SOD signs, and additional information is posted online.

-District staff follow field practices for limiting the spread of SOD on District preserves, including cleaning of equipment and preventing the relocation of potentially contaminated vegetation and soils.
+Midpen staff follow field practices for limiting the spread of SOD on preserves, including cleaning of equipment and preventing the relocation of potentially contaminated vegetation and soils.